aatxe/markov/README.md

 [bws]: https://cdn.rawgit.com/syl20bnr/spacemacs/442d025779da2f62fc86c2082703697714db6514/assets/spacemacs-badge.svg
 [sm]: http://spacemacs.org

 A generic implementation of a [Markov chain](https://en.wikipedia.org/wiki/Markov_chain) in Rust.
+It supports all types that implement `Eq`, `Hash`, and `Clone`, and has some specific helpers for working with `String` as text generation is the most likely use case.
 You can find up-to-date, ready-to-use documentation online [on docs.rs][doc].

+__Note__: `markov` is in passive maintenance mode.
+It should work well for its intended use case (largely textual generation, especially in chat bots and the like), but will likely not grow to any further use cases.
+If it does not meet your needs in a broad sense, you should likely fork it or develop a more purpose-built library.
+Nevertheless, bug reports will still be triaged and fixed.

 ## Examples ##